309 PUNK PROJECT

 As a late-in-life artist, I wanted to reboot my photography practice, which I began in my punk rock years, 1976-1980, in New York City.
 For almost four decades, I put my work aside to raise a family and be a design professor at Parsons School of Design.
 I am very good at helping others realize their potential, and I needed to do that myself.
 309 Punk Project invited me to be a resident during their first year as a non-profit.
 I used my time in the house to photograph over a hundred members of the local community – neighbors, past residents, artists, punks, activists, art students and faculty, and members of the queer community.
 This opportunity helped me realize that as a photographer, I could use photography as a tool to connect with a divergent community by making portraits with them one by one.
 Two years later, I am still deeply connected to 309 and the people I met there, and I have returned to photograph them repeatedly.
 My residency helped me gain the confidence and experience I was missing and desperately needed.
 I have since taken this project to Los Angeles, Manhattan, London, Delaware, and Mobile – and in the coming year – Buffalo, Scranton, Brooklyn, Milwaukee, and Tokyo. ~ Julia Gorton, Artist In Residence, 2022

-309 permanent RESIDENT ARTISTS
+309 Local RESIDENT ARTISTS

 The 309 Punk Project offers two upstairs rooms to the local community for fair, all-inclusive, rent with a renewable yearly lease.